steveseguin/social_stream/README.md

 You're ready to start using it!

-Please note that you will need to manually update the extension to access newer versions; it currently does not auto update.
+Please note that you will need to manually update the extension to access newer versions; it currently does not auto-update aspects of the extension; just the dock and single overlay page auto-update as they are hosted online.

+#### Updating

+To update, just download the extension, replace the old files with the new files, and then reload the extension or completely restart the browser.
+If just reloading the extension, you may then need to also reload any open chat sites that you wish to use Social Stream with.

+New app integrations do not auto-update; just the overlay and dock page will auto-update.
+It's suggeseted you update every now and then manually, or whenever you encounter a bug.

 #### Firefox support